-In a large bowl, whisk together flour, cornmeal, baking powder, salt and 1 cup plus 2 tablespoons sugar.
+In a large bowl, whisk together flour, cornmeal, baking powder, salt and granulated sugar.

 In another bowl, whisk together buttermilk, eggs, lemon zest, vanilla and melted butter.
 Whisk this into the flour mixture, blending well.

-Place remaining tablespoon butter In a 10" cast-iron skillet and heat in the oven until butter melts, above 5 minutes.
+Place remaining tablespoon butter In a 10" cast-iron skillet and heat in the oven until butter melts, about 5 minutes.
 Remove from oven (with a potholder!) and swirl to coat bottom of pan.

 Scrape batter into the skillet and evenly scatter 12 ounces of blackberries on top.
-Sprinkle with remaining 1/4 cup sugar.
+Sprinkle with turbinado sugar.

 Place a baking sheet on the lower rack to catch drips and the skillet on the rack above.
 Bake until top is evenly browned, about 50 minutes.
 Remove from oven and cool.